 Greider portrays Eccles as the true architect of the New Deal.
 He lays out the entire contemporary progressive economic playbook.
 Everything from minimum wage to mortgage financing were included in his confirmation hearing and the FDR administration were more than happy to carry it out.
 The progressive economic playbook hasn’t really changed since then.

 His analysis of the origins of so-called “supply side” economics is deeply partisan.
 He makes repeat mentions of Andrew Mellon’s advocacy of lowered tax rates for the wealthy, but fails to mention that both JFK and Keynes advocated similar policies.
 He rationalizes the Reagan deficits and tax cuts and the attendant stimulation of aggregate demand as an inversion of Keynesian theory.
-However, he fails to mention that Reagan’s expansion of the warfare state was in and of itself inherently Keynesian.
+However, he also fails to mention that Reagan’s expansion of the warfare state was in and of itself inherently Keynesian.
 It was simply an application of the theory which didn’t fit the progressive narrative or agenda.

 His repeated conflation of hard money advocacy with “conservative” statist economic policy is also particularly odious.
 Not only does he insinuate that Reagan’s closet belief in the gold standard was linked to the tax cutting agenda he eventually pursued, his portrayal of Jude Wanninski as a ideological zealot who infected the thinking of the administration reeks of partisanship.